magento/pagebuilder-docs/docs/control-layout/add-viewports.md

 # Add viewports

-By default, Page Builder defines four responsive breakpoints, but only uses two of them for stage viewports: `desktop` and `mobile`.
+By default, Page Builder defines four responsive breakpoints, but only uses two of them for viewports: `desktop` and `mobile`.
 The other two breakpoints are `tablet` and `mobile-small`.
 This topic shows you how to add viewport previews to these breakpoints and customize them as needed.

 ![Add viewports illustration](../images/pagebuilder-adding-viewports.svg)